 As a teacher or parent, your main concerns are child health, well-being and safety.

-Did you know that 12 young people die each week due to Sudden Cardiac Arrest (SCA) and of these, 270 deaths happen at school each year in the UK?
+Did you know that 270 deaths after falling victim to sudden cardiac arrest happen at school each year in the UK?

 These statistics may come as a surprise to you but this is the reality we’re living in.
 Sudden Cardiac Arrest is the world’s biggest killer which strikes people of all ages.
 A cardiac arrest can happen to anyone at any age, height, size or gender which is what makes it so frightening.
 There doesn’t have to be any pre-existing heart conditions or family heart problems.
 You could be the healthiest, energetic person and still you can be struck suddenly.

 For every minute that passes during an SCA attack without intervention, chances of survival drop by 20%.
 The only real chance of survival from SCA is a quick response with CPR and an Automated External Defibrillator (AED).
 The chain of survival is the most important procedure to follow.
 Immediate access to a defibrillator is imperative for survival.
 If a defibrillator is used and CPR is performed within 3-5 minutes, survival chances increase from 6% to 74%.
 The quicker the treatment is provided, the higher the survival rate.

 Average ambulance response times in the UK are 11 minutes.
 Last year, the Guardian published statistics which stated that ambulances in the UK failed to reach 75% of their most serious 999 calls within 8 minutes.
 How far away is your local hospital?
 Can an ambulance realistically reach the patient to defibrillate early?
 If this starts to ring alarm bells it shows you that an on-site AED is essential to give the patient the best chance of survival.